Howard L. Morgan

 Howard Lee Morgan (born November 14, 1945) is an American venture capitalist, philanthropist, angel investor, author, and contributor to Business Insider.
 He also serves as the chairman, CEO, director, board member or advisor for an assortment of companies including B Capital, Arca Group, Idealab, and Math for America.
-He has been listed on the Forbes 2009 list of Executives and Directors, was ranked No. 12 on CouldAve's Top 30 Most Respected Venture Capitalist for 2011 and #1 in Philadelphia.
+He has been listed on the Forbes 2009 list of Executives and Directors, was ranked No. 12 on CloudAve's Top 30 Most Respected Venture Capitalist for 2011 and #1 in Philadelphia.

 Early life and education

 Howard Morgan attended the City College of the City University of New York in 1965 where he earned a Bachelor of Science in physics.
 He then received a Ph.D. in operations research from Cornell University in 1968.
 Morgan was also awarded an honorary Master of Arts degree in 1974 from the University of Pennsylvania.

 Career

 Academic career (1968-1985)

 After earning his Ph.D. from Cornell University, Morgan was granted a faculty position with their Department of Computer Science in September 1968.
 He went on to work as Professor of Decision Sciences at the Wharton School of the University of Pennsylvania and also Professor of Computer Science at the Moore School at the University of Pennsylvania.
 During his academic career Morgan also served as an editor of Communications of the ACM, Management Science, Transactions on Office Information Systems and Transactions on Database Systems.
 His research on user interface technology, and on optimization of computer networks led to his bringing the ARPAnet to Philadelphia in 1974.
 As a result of this early participation in the Internet, he advised many corporate and government agencies on the uses of electronic and voice mail, implementing it throughout the Wharton School in the mid-1970s.
 Morgan continued to work as a professor from 1972 through 1985.